auremoser/web-coding/syllabus.md

 >"Narrative can on the one hand be broken down into a set of universal laws and principles that may transcend mediums.
 Stories have temporality in common (they deal with time) as well as causation (they deal with cause and effect of something).
 On the other hand there are the more media specific narrative affordances as for example in the way that film, opera, novel and data visualisation – because of their physicality and the dimensions open to them – would be able to give a different ‘staging’ of a story." ~ C. Twigg

+What is data-driven journalism and what kind of stories can it help us convey?
+How does it relate to art, and why are visualizations such an important component to interactive development?
+This week, we'll identify some data sources to support solid narratives.

 ![Guantanamo Calendar)](https://raw.githubusercontent.com/auremoser/web-coding/master/_imgs/history.jpg)

 **Interactive to Inspire**: